vania-bisbal/repo-website/docs/term2/DigitalPrototyping/cnc.md

 ![cncdraw](../../images/DigitalPrototyping/out.jpeg)

 ## Facts
-We designed a side table featuring a monkey with bananas.
+Me and Qianyin, designed and build a side table featuring a monkey with bananas.
 We created the G-code, understood the milling process, ensured proper spacing for assembly, sanded everything, and applied a finish to the wood.

 ## Feelings
 I felt a mix of curiosity and apprehension as we tackled the project.
 Seeing the final assembled piece brought a sense of accomplishment and joy.